colvin/schemer/README.md

 - `-m JSON, --macro JSON` define macros in a JSON string
 - `-f FILE, --macro-file FILE` read the given file for macro definitions

+# DEVELOPER SETUP

+This project uses a git filter to place CVS-style ID tags into certain source files when they are checked out.
+The tags are replaced with their placeholder, (the `$Id$` comment that appears near the beginning of the file) when commits are pushed to Github.
+This is useful for determining the exact version of the program that is installed.

+In order for this to work, the git configuration needs to be updated to reference this project's embedded `.gitconfig`.
+Once the repository has been cloned, run the `make config` command to set this up, and then run `make rcs-tag` to ensure the tags are properly set.

 # LICENSE

 This program is provide under the terms of the BSD 2-clause License.